Mayamariaruth/tic_tac_toe/README.md

 ## Data model

-This project is a functional based application with one global variable, "board".
+This project is a functional-based application with one global variable, "board".

 This variable is passed through the various functions that run the game and it updates its value (replacing the numbers with an "X" or "O") after each user input during the Tic Tac Toe game.